koaning/kadro/readme.md

 ## Vignette

-We do host documentation for this small package over at https://koaning.github.io/kadro/.
+You can find elaborate documentation here; https://koaning.github.io/kadro/.

 Instead of mere documentation you fill find that all methods are properly documented with a docstring and that perhaps the best way to understand the library is to read the vignette; a notebook containing a demonstration of all the functionality from a-z.
 In the main of the repo you'll find a notebook containing a demonstration of all the functionality which can render from github.